Namibia I: Warning, risk of addiction! Namibia Sensational Tour

 Cut-off date for bookings 6 weeks prior to start date of tour

 Enduro touring for experienced riders, good physical fitness is expected.

 - Rental motorbike (Suzuki DR-Z400 (construction year 2019)

 - 12 nights in a double room / double tent

 - Picnic on all driving days

 - Flight, fuel, drinks, meals (al la Karte), entrance fees, health and travel insurance

 - Important information for the tour:

-- This is required: Major ADAC travel cover policy or similar insurance cover package including repatriation insurance in the event of sickness; passport must be valid for at least 6 months; (if needed) own tent, sleeping bag, insulation mat, torch
+- This is required: Major ADAC travel cover policy or similar insurance cover package including repatriation insurance in the event of sickness; passport must be valid for at least 6 months; sleeping bag and a Pillow.
+Plese do not bring more than 15kg Softbags.

 Meeting point and departure: